-- 9.3.1.4 Identification of the services to be performed by the Subcontractor and which of those services may be subcontracted by the Subcontractor.
+9.3.1.4 Identification of the services to be performed by the Subcontractor and which of those services may be subcontracted by the Subcontractor.
 If the Contractor allows the Subcontractor to further subcontract, all Subcontractor requirements contained in this Contract must be propagated downward into any other lower tiered Subcontracts (45 C.F.R.
+92.35).

-92.35). - 9.3.1.5 Reimbursement rates and procedures for services provided under the Subcontract. - 9.3.1.6 Release to the Contractor of any information necessary to perform any of its obligations under this Contract. - 9.3.1.7 Reasonable access to facilities, and financial and medical records for duly authorized representatives of HCA or DOH for audit purposes and immediate access for Medicaid fraud investigators. - 9.3.1.8 The requirement to submit complete and accurate reports and data required under the Contract, including encounter data that complies with HCA Service Encounter Reporting Instructions (SERI) Guide, to the Contractor.
-The Contractor shall ensure that all Subcontractors required to report encounter data have the capacity to submit all HCA required data to enable the Contractor to meet the requirements under the Contract. - 9.3.1.9 The requirement to comply with the Program Integrity requirements of this Contract and the Contractor's HCA approved Program Integrity policies and procedures. - 9.3.1.10 A requirement to comply with the applicable state and federal statutes, rules and Regulations as set forth in this Contract. - 9.3.1.11 A requirement to comply with any term or condition of this Contract that is applicable to the services to be performed under the Subcontract. - 9.3.2 The Contractor shall provide the following information regarding the Grievance system for GFS/FBG funded Contracted Services to all Subcontractors: - 9.3.2.1 The toll-free numbers to file oral Grievances and Appeals. - 9.3.2.2 The availability of assistance in filing a Grievance or Appeal. - 9.3.2.3 The Individual's right to file Grievances and Appeals and their requirements and timeframes for filing. - 9.3.2.4 The Individual's right to an Administrative Hearing, how to obtain an Administrative Hearing and representation rules at an Administrative Hearing.
+- 9.3.1.5 Reimbursement rates and procedures for services provided under the Subcontract, including the use of the Contractor's own fee schedule for all services provided, other than for psychiatric inpatient services provided in a community hospital. - 9.3.1.6 Release to the Contractor of any information necessary to perform any of its obligations under this Contract. - 9.3.1.7 Reasonable access to facilities, and financial and medical records for duly authorized representatives of HCA or DOH for audit purposes and immediate access for Medicaid Fraud investigators. - 9.3.1.8 The requirement to submit complete and accurate reports and data required under the Contract, including encounter data that complies with HCA Service Encounter Reporting Instructions (SERI) Guide, HCA Encounter Data Reporting Guide (EDRG), and Behavioral Health Supplemental Transactions that complies with the Behavioral Health Supplemental Transaction Data Guide, to the Contractor.
+The Contractor shall ensure that all Subcontractors required to report encounter and Behavioral Health Supplemental Transactions data have the capacity to submit all HCA required data to enable the Contractor to meet the requirements under the Contract. - 9.3.1.9 The requirement to comply with the Program Integrity requirements of this Contract and the Contractor's HCA approved Program Integrity policies and procedures. - 9.3.1.10 The requirement to refer potential allegations of Fraud to HCA and the MFCD as described in Subsection 12 of this Contract. - 9.3.1.11 A requirement to comply with the applicable state and federal statutes, rules and Regulations as set forth in this Contract. - 9.3.1.12 A requirement to comply with any term or condition of this Contract that is applicable to the services to be performed under the Subcontract. - 9.3.2 The Contractor shall provide the following information regarding the Grievance and Appeal System for GFS/FBG funded Contracted Services to all Subcontractors: - 9.3.2.1 The toll-free numbers to file oral Grievances and Appeals. - 9.3.2.2 The availability of assistance in filing a Grievance or Appeal. - 9.3.2.3 The Individual's right to file Grievances and Appeals and their requirements and timeframes for filing.

-- 9.3.3 The Contractor may not delegate its responsibility to contract with a provider network.
+- 9.3.2.4 The Individual's right to an Administrative Hearing, how to obtain an Administrative Hearing and representation rules at an Administrative Hearing. - 9.3.3 The Contractor may not delegate its responsibility to contract with a provider network.
 This does not prohibit a contracted, licensed provider from subcontracting with other appropriately licensed providers so long as the subcontracting provisions of this Contract are met. - 9.3.4 The responsibilities found in the Quality Management Section in this Contract may not be delegated to a contracted network Behavioral Health Agency. - 9.3.5 HCA may place limits on delegating financial risk to any Subcontractor in any amount, and is subject to review and approval by HCA.